Annealed Leap-Point Sampler for Multimodal Target Distributions: Applications of ALPS

 where $y_{i,m}$ is the gross investment by firm $m$ during the $i$th year, $\vec{x}_{1,m}$ is a vector of ones (so that $\theta_{1,m}$ is a firm-specific intercept), $\vec{x}_{2,m}$ is the market value of the firm, and $\vec{x}_{3,m}$ is its capital stock.
 The dataset of U.S. manufacturing firms was originally published by \cite{Grunfeld1958} and has since received considerable attention in the econometrics literature, as reviewed by \cite{Kleiber2010}.
 We will consider the first $N=15$ years of data, from 1935 to 1949, for $M=5$ firms (General Motors, Chrysler, General Electric, Westinghouse, and US Steel), so the parameter space has 15 dimensions in total.
 These data are available in the R package `systemfit' \cite{Henningsen2007}.

 The iterative algorithm of \cite{Zellner1962} takes 52 iterations to converge to a local mode, with a sum of squared residuals (SSR) of 216,943 and profile log-likelihood of -263.7.
-We run ALPS with seven inverse temperature levels (1.00, 1.10, 1.40, 1.96, 2.74, 3.84, 5.38) and hot state 1/15 = 0.067.
-Three modes are located as shown in Figure~\ref{fig:greeneModeFinder}, although the third mode has negligible probability mass.
+We run ALPS with $\beta_{\text{max}} = 5.38$ and seven inverse-temperature levels (1.00, 1.10, 1.40, 1.96, 2.74, 3.84, 5.38) and hot state 1/15 = 0.067.
+Three modes are located as shown in Figure~\ref{f:surGreene} (d), although the third mode has negligible probability mass.
 The first mode discovered by the EC part of ALPS matches the estimate from `systemfit,' while the other two modes have profile log-likelihoods of -264.9 and -329.1, respectively.

 There were a number of trial runs undertaken to tune the EC's inverse temperature.
 As mentioned in the previous empirical example above, this is the component of the ALPS procedure that is most difficult to tune in a real problem when you don't know the answer.
 This example further showed that there will be problem-specific considerations towards making the EC component operate successfully.
 This has motivated future work into more robust techniques for the EC phase of the algorithm, e.g.\ using more hot-state temperature levels.